Meet the cast of ITV’s true-crime drama White House Farm

 Amanda Burton performs June Bamber

 Who’s June Bamber?
-A deeply spiritual mom and grandmother, who has robust concepts on how greatest to carry up her adoptive daughter Sheila’s twin boys.
+A deeply non secular mom and grandmother, who has robust concepts on how finest to deliver up her adoptive daughter Sheila’s twin boys.

 The place have I seen Amanda Burton earlier than?
-Burton has starred in a variety of sequence, together with Silent Witness, Waterloo Street, Midsomer Murders, Pollyanna, and The Stage.
+Burton has starred in a variety of collection, together with Silent Witness, Waterloo Highway, Midsomer Murders, Pollyanna, and The Stage.

 The six-part drama White Home Farm begins on Wednesday eighth January at 9pm on ITV